Christmas Lecture 2019–Music and Birds: A Violinist’s View

 EVENING LECTURE Thursday 12 December 2019 18:00–19:00

 In this talk we explore the connections between great composers of both the human and avian worlds: from Mozart’s beloved pet starling to Vaughan Williams’ ascending lark.
-Do female birds sing or was Darwin accurate by portraying them as far too coy compared to their ardent males?
+Do female birds sing or was Darwin accurate in portraying them as far too coy compared to their ardent males?

 Classical violinist, Paul Barritt, Permanent Guest Leader of the Hallé Orchestra, explores the use of birds, their image, calls and sounds in classical music in a talk complete with musical examples both electronic and live.